paraschandra/dev-bytes/_posts/njs-02-modules.md

 ```
 > It is discouraged to use only exports

-**Module.exports vs exports:**<br>
+**Module.exports vs exports:** <br/>

-- `module.exports` is the actual object that gets exported.
+`module.exports` is the actual object that gets exported.
 Think of it as the container that holds everything you want to make available to other modules.

-- `exports` is just a reference to module.exports.
+`exports` is just a reference to module.exports.
 It's a shortcut for convenience.

 > Assigning a new value directly to exports breaks the reference to module.exports, leading to unexpected behavior.